SlackinJack/multigpu_diffusion/README.md

 # multigpu_diffusion

-Python Flask hosts for distributed Diffusion inferencing.
+Python Flask hosts for distributed parallel Diffusion inferencing solutions.

 ## Model Compatibility Table:
 *Note: This table only indicates what is supported in **this** project - it is not indicative of what is supported in the software being implemented.*